alazaritt/alazaritt.github.io/docs/03-BOM/BOM.md

 ---

 ## Overview
-written context
+The Bill of Materials (BOM) outlines all necessary components for the design and assembly of the project.
+It includes each part’s specifications, quantity, and cost, providing a clear and comprehensive overview of the materials needed for construction.
+Serving as a key reference document, the BOM ensures component compatibility and reliable production of the final design.

 ## Bill of Materials

-*Table 1: All necessary parts for this system*
+*Table 1: All necessary parts for the sound board system*

 | **Part Name/Description** | **Qty** | **Unit Cost** | **Total Cost** | **Manufacture** | **Manufacturer #** | **Vendor Link** |**Datasheet Link** | **Schematic Reference Designators** |
 |:--------------------|:----|:---------------|:-----|:--------|:-----|:-----|:----|:-----|